 - TOEFL or IELTS score report (if available)

-The application period for the 2022-2023 Fulbright Foreign Language Teaching Assistant Program is now OPEN.
-Deadline for online applications is on September 10, 2021.
+The application period for the 2022-2023 Fulbright Foreign Language Teaching Assistant Program is now CLOSED.
+Please check back again in December 2021 for the next application period.